-Personal identification in today's society often takes the form of login accounts
+Network identity today often takes the form of login accounts on computer systems.

-on computer systems.
-As university computer systems proliferate, the number of accounts
+As university computer programs proliferate, the number of accounts increases, making

-increases, making it increasingly difficult for students, faculty, and staff to remember
+it increasingly difficult for students, faculty, and staff to remember the increasing

 Provide a method for computer systems to share and/or synchronize login credentials,